Malvertising Defense for Platforms FAQ

 Additionally, we perform quarterly integration testing with the ReactJS framework to ensure compatibility with new versions of ReactJS.

-We do not recommend integrating the HUMAN script within GTM.
-The reason is because we do not have any control over when our script loads on the page and we could load after prebid or other ad related code that is delivered to your site.
+We don't recommend integrating the HUMAN script within GTM.
+The reason is the we don't have any control over when our script loads on the page, so we could load after pre-bid or other ad-related code that is delivered to your site.

-However, we are happy to review and give you feedback on a test page with your desired setup.
+However, we're happy to review and give you feedback on a test page with your desired setup.

-Mapping is based on a domain name so you can certainly use one script if that is easier for you.
+Mapping is based on a domain name, so you can certainly use one script if that's easier for you.
 We would display threat statistics in your dashboard for all domains protected by the script.

 We recommend multiple scripts only for organization and ease of use for our publishers.
 For example, a script can be turned off within the dashboard for one site without removing protection on other sites.